vikrantvikaasa27/finalyr_proj/README.md

+# InterviewperpAI

 # Resume Analyzer and Mock Interview Application

 A comprehensive web application for resume analysis and mock interviews using AI.

+## Abstract

+InterviewPrep AI is an AI-powered web platform designed to help job seekers optimize their resumes and improve interview performance.
+It offers resume analysis, where Generative AI evaluates structure, keywords, and skill alignment, providing personalized feedback to enhance job applications.
+Additionally, its mock interview simulation generates tailored questions based on job descriptions and analyzes responses using sentiment analysis and confidence scoring to offer real-time insights.
+The platform also tracks user progress, allowing candidates to refine their skills over time.
+By leveraging machine learning and NLP, InterviewPrep AI ensures a data-driven, interactive, and efficient job preparation experience, helping users gain confidence and stand out in competitive hiring processes.

 ## Features